AntoineLuciano/Insufficient-Gibbs-Sampling/README.md

         return self.ppf(np.random.random(size))
 ```

-Then, add the instance ParetoType2 of the class Distribution using the above class pareto2 in the file Distribution.py:
+Then, add the instance `ParetoType2` of the class `Distribution` using the above class pareto2 in the file `Distribution.py`:

 ```python
 class ParetoType2(Distribution):